 Talk about their new daycare, what it will be like, what will be there, like all the games and activities.
 Even take them for a little tour, walk through the rooms, show them theirs and stay for a little bit to get familiar.

 Make the process fun like taking them to buy a new backpack for them to take, let them pick a soft toy or comfort item to take along if they want.

 My experience is that the more prepared they are the better.
 Springing anything on my kids, unless a waterpark, doesn’t usually go well!

 Depending on where you’ve chosen, each centre or family daycare will provide different things.
-I’m lucky, as my centre have a kitchen and provide all meals and snacks, all nappies and we just need to send them with a change of clothes and a drink bottle (and I’ve forgotten that a million times whoops) but some don’t provide anything!
+I’m lucky, as my centre has a kitchen and provide all meals and snacks, all nappies, and we just need to send them with a change of clothes and a drink bottle (and I’ve forgotten that a million times, whoops) but some don’t provide anything!

 I have the Stuck On You named lunch boxes, plus their small and large labels which seem to last well even when going through the dishwasher.

 I have a drawer full of basic t-shirts, leggings, jumpers etc that are just for daycare days!
-Even raining op-shops is worth it because trust me it’s all going to be worn out before they grow out anyway!
+Even raiding op-shops is worth it because trust me, it’s all going to be worn out before they grow out of them anyway!